If you have been diagnosed macular degeneration, you can make some changes that will help you manage your environment with low vision.

 According to a clinical trial published in the

 Archives of Ophthalmology, antioxidant vitamins and zinc may reduce the risk of vision loss caused by certain forms of adult macular degeneration.
-In the trial, a high-dose combination of vitamin C, vitamin E, beta-carotene, and zinc were given to a group of people with intermediate and advanced adult macular degeneration.
-In those with a high risk of developing macular degeneration, the administration of antioxidant vitamins and zinc reduced their risk by approximately 25%.
+In the trial, a high-dose combination of vitamin C, vitamin E, beta-carotene, and zinc were given to a group of people with adult macular degeneration.
 Talk to your doctor or a registered dietitian about vitamin and mineral supplementation.
-Remember that since beta-carotene has been linked with a greater risk of lung cancer in smokers, current smokers and recent ex-smokers should probably avoid beta-carotene.

 Smoking can be harmful to the eye just as it is to the rest of the body.
 If you smoke, talk with your doctor about how you can quit.

 Adjusting the home.
 Bright Focus Foundation website.
 Available at: